• Skip to main content

 • Ingredient notes:

-• How to roast a whole chicken in a cast-iron skillet:
+• How to cook chicken in a cast-iron skillet:

 • Recipe variations: